jotavare/42-ctf/42ctf/crypto/we_need_a_patern/README.md

 </br>I then proceeded to analyze the metadata and file properties using tools like `exiftool` but did not find any relevant information.

 ## Encryption Attempt
-Tried openening the text file but couldn't make sense of the text at first, so I started using online tools like [Cyberchef](https://gchq.github.io/CyberChef) and [dCode](https://www.dcode.fr/en) to try various encryption formats like `base64`, `base32`, `rot` and some tools that automatically try various formats, but had no luck.
+Tried opening the text file but couldn't make sense of the text at first, so I started using online tools like [Cyberchef](https://gchq.github.io/CyberChef) and [dCode](https://www.dcode.fr/en) to try various encryption formats like `base64`, `base32`, `rot` and some tools that automatically try various formats, but had no luck.

 ## Character Analysis
 I began checking the text and every character individually for any relevant patterns or info.
 At the end of the file, i found a line that read `42┼¿¤{®±_╝±¿_╔═║_©±╝±╣╬Ø¥╣█║¿╗┼_═╔█═¿╗¿╔¿╗±╝}`.
 I suspected it to be the flag and realized that after 42, there were three letters CTF.